mikus31/books-by-place/README.md

 ## Introduction

 This repository collects great books to read from around the world, organized by their respective locations.
-This could be the country where the book is set, the city where the author is from, etc. The goal is to explore world literature and gain different perspectives.
+This could be the country, region, state, or city where the book is set.
+The goal is to explore world literature and gain different perspectives.

 ## How to Contribute